kanaka/mal/README.md

 * Visual Basic.NET

 Mal is a learning tool.
-See the ([make-a-lisp process guide](process/guide.md)).
+See the [make-a-lisp process guide](process/guide.md).
 Each implementation of mal is separated into 11 incremental, self-contained (and testable) steps that demonstrate core concepts of Lisp.
 The last step is capable of self-hosting (running the mal implementation of mal).

 The mal (make a lisp) steps are: